The Cherry Orchard: Madame Lyubov Andreievna Ranevskaya

 A landowner.
 Ranyevskaya is the linchpin around which the other characters revolve.
 A commanding and popular figure, she represents the pride of the old aristocracy, now fallen on hard times.
 She has confused feelings of love for her old home and sorrow at the scene of her son's death; these give her an emotional depth that keeps her from devolving into a mere aristocratic grotesque.
 Most of her humor comes from an inability to understand financial or business matters.

 Anya

 Lyubov's daughter, aged seventeen.
 She journeys to Paris to rescue her mother from a desperate situation.
-She is a virtuous and strong.
+She is virtuous and strong.
 She is close to Trofimov and listens to his revolutionary ideas, although she may not be absorbing them.

 Varya

 Lyubov's adopted daughter, aged twenty-four.
 Varya manages the estate and keeps everything in order.
 She is the glue that holds the family together.
 The reason that Ranevskaya adopted her remains unclear, though she is said to have come from "simple people" (most likely serfs).
 Varya fantasizes about becoming a nun, though she lacks the financial means to do so.
 She adores her mother and sister, and she frets constantly about money.
 Her relationship with Lopakhin is mysterious; all characters in the play assume that these two are about to be married, but neither of them acts on it.